tracktwo/sightlines/README.md

 ## Configuration

 The mod contains several configurable variables.
-These can be modified by adding the following lines to the bottom of DefaultGameCore.ini:
+These can be modified by changing the appropriate lines in DefaultSightlines.ini.

     [Sightlines.SightlineMutator]
     OVERWATCH_TOGGLE_DELAY=1.2
     SIGHTLINE_TICK_DELAY=1.0
+    SHOW_FRIENDLY_INDICATORS=false
     SightIndicator=eIndicator_Disc_Green

 OVERWATCH_TOGGLE_DELAY controls how long the mod waits when switching back and forth